 Correction of causes of hyperventilation is also necessary in order to permanently normalize one's breathing and alveolar carbon dioxide levels to ensure effects of this natural bronchodilator.
 This is the most logical and natural treatment and relief from asthma.

 Hence, hypocapnic bronchoconstriction or bronchospasm is the law of physiology, while CO2 is a most powerful natural bronchodilator.

-Mouth breathing prevents absorption of nasal nitric oxide and causes additional problems due to spread of pathogens since nitric oxide has powerful antiviral and anti-bacterial properties.
+Mouth breathing prevents absorption of nasal nitric oxide and causes additional problems due to the spread of pathogens since nitric oxide has powerful antiviral and anti-bacterial properties.
 Therefore, CO2 and NO are most effective natural bronchodilators.

 Buteyko KP, An Instruction for VBN Therapy for Bronchial Asthma, Angina Pectoris, High Blood Pressure and Obliterating Endarteritis: Preprint. - Novosibirsk, 1964.

-Herxheimer H, Hyperventilation asthma, Lancet 1946, 6385: p.
+Herxheimer H., Hyperventilation asthma, Lancet 1946, 6385: p.
+83-87.

-Herxheimer H, The late bronchial reaction in induced asthma, Int Arch Allergy Appl Immunol 1952; 3: p.
+Herxheimer H., The late bronchial reaction in induced asthma, Int Arch Allergy Appl Immunol 1952; 3: p.
 323-328.

-Sterling GM, The mechanism of bronchoconstriction due to hypocapnia in man, Clin Sci 1968 Apr; 34(2): 277-285.
+Sterling GM., The mechanism of bronchoconstriction due to hypocapnia in man, Clin Sci 1968 Apr; 34(2): 277-285.

 Straub NC, Section V, The Respiratory System, in Physiology, eds.
 RM Berne & MN Levy, 4-th edition, Mosby, St. Louis, 1998.